dwango/TinyChainerSharp/README.md

 # TinyChainerSharp
-Pure C# Reimplementation of [chainer](https://github.com/chainer/chainer), works with unity.
+Pure C# Reimplementation of [chainer](https://github.com/chainer/chainer), works with Unity.

 Currently, this only support full-connected layers.